The Ben: A Food and Drink Guide at West Palm's New Waterfront Hotel - Entertainment - The Palm Beach Post - The Media Times

 Even the menus at the boutique hotel are inspired by the local history and adventures of pioneer author Byrd Spilman Dewey.
 The central theme of the hotel is a tribute to their years in Palm Beach County.

-When Ben’s boutique hotel launches downtown West Palm Beach coast next week, it will offer a new range of food and drink.
+When Ben’s boutique hotel launches downtown West Palm Beach on the coast next week, it will offer a new range of food and drink.

 However, before choosing a cocktail at the only rooftop bar overlooking the water, be aware that this modern hotel is rich in local history and has an affinity for adventurous stories, most of which are true.
-The hotel, which opened on Thursday, February 13th, takes its name from a Victorian estate from 1892 known as Ben Trovato.
-An Italian expression that can easily be translated as “happily invented”.
-It was on the shores of Lake Worth to pioneer author Byrd Spilman Dewey.
+The hotel, which opens on Thursday February 13th, is named after a Victorian property from 1892 called Ben Trovato.
+It was on the shores of Lake Worth and was home to pioneer author Byrd Spilman Dewey.

 The Ben is a stylish homage to Dewey – the grand niece of President Zachary Taylor and co-founder of Boynton Beach – and the well-traveled lights she housed on her palm-lined estate.

-“A free high society flow would come through the property.
-And back then it was all about the stories you told and the places you were, ”said Eric Hammer, director of food and drink at The Ben, which is part of Marriott Bonvoy’s Autograph Collection hotels ,
+“A free flow of high society would come through the property.
+And earlier it was all about the stories you told and the places you were,” said Eric Hammer, director of food and drink at The Ben Part of Marriott Bonvoys Autograph Collection Hotels.

 Here are five things you should know about the hotel’s dining and drinking options: